Letsurk9512/BombSquad-Futbol-Mod/README.md

 This mod is avaliable for the *API 8 (1.7.20 to 1.7.36)*, so you can use it if you plays on these versions.

-This is a football minigame, consisting a ball, two footaball goals, and can play 6 players (you can change it).
+This is a football minigame, consisting a ball, two football goals, and can play 6 players (you can change it).
 It's a simply minigame.